0xk4n3ki/peparser/README.md

 > x86_64-w64-mingw32-g++ PEparser.cpp -o pe.exe -fpermissive -Wint-to-pointer-cast

 If you don't have the necessary runtime environment, you can use a Docker image.

+> docker pull ghcr.io/0xk4n3ki/peparser:multi-stage-build

 After pulling the image, use the following command format:

 > docker run -it -v $host-dir:$docker-dir  ghcr.io/0xk4n3ki/peparser:multi-stage-build